 The HMC960LP4E is a dual-channel, digitally-programmable, differential variable gain amplifier.
 It supports discrete gain levels from 0 to 40 dB, in 0.5 dB steps which are smooth and precise.
 The dual-differential HMC900LP5E filter features 0 or 10 dB input gain settings and supports arbitrary bandwidths from 3.5 MHz to 50 MHz.
 Once calibrated, the accuracy is ±2.5% of the desired bandwidth.
 The 6th order Butterworth transfer function delivers superior stop-band rejection while maintaining both a flat pass band and minimal group delay variation.

-The HMC960LP4E can be combined with the HMC900LP5E to provide a complete, direct down-conversion baseband line-up that drives a pair of Hittite I/Q channel Analog-to-Digital Converters (ADCs).
-In such a design, Hittite's HMCAD1520 12-bit ADC with its dual-channel, 320 MSPS sampling rate would provide the common-mode control voltage to the variable gain amplifier HMC960LP4E, a feature that greatly simplifies the ADC interface.
+The HMC960LP4E can be combined with the HMC900LP5E to provide a complete, direct down-conversion baseband line-up that drives a pair of Analog Devices I/Q channel Analog-to-Digital Converters (ADCs).
+In such a design, Analog Devices' HMCAD1520 12-bit ADC with its dual-channel, 320 MSPS sampling rate would provide the common-mode control voltage to the variable gain amplifier HMC960LP4E, a feature that greatly simplifies the ADC interface.

 The HMC960LP4E and the HMC900LP5E offer high linearity, very-low noise, excellent quadrature balance, high precision, and superior RF isolation between channels.
 These features enable the receiver designer to overcome the challenge of rejecting out-of-channel interferers while maintaining a perfect noise versus linearity trade-off.